In this comparison, we’ll compare Shark’s two new upright models – the Shark Vertex AZ2002 and the Rotator Adv LA502.

 Before diving into the difference and similarities, here’s a brief overview of each model.

-The Shark Rotator, on the other hand, comes at an affordable price.
-It is an upgrade to the Navigator NV350 series.
-Shark markets it as a Lift-Away ADV, which I suppose stands for Advance.
+On the other hand, the Rotator LA502 Adv comes at an affordable price.
+It is an upgrade to the Shark Navigator NV350 series, and Shark markets it as a Lift-Away ADV, which I suppose stands for Advance.
 Besides, the Rotator has the same DuoClean Powerfins floor nozzle and a few other similarities.

 So, if you are wondering whether you need the premium model or the affordable option is a good pick for your cleaning needs.

 The Vertex Has More Suction Than The Rotator, But Does It Matters?

 The Shark Vertex has a 1344 watts motor that generates a suction of 104” of water lift and 105 cfm of airflow at the hose.

 The Rotator has a 910 watts motor, yet, it has more suction power than the old Navigator NV350 series with a 1200 watts motor.
 To give you an idea, the NV352 – Shark’s best-selling upright – has a suction of 81” of water lift and 76 CFM airflow at the hose.
 So, Rotator’s suction and airflow numbers are upwards of the Navigator NV352.

 If you want to own the Vertex solely because of its high suction number, you should not.
 Suction alone doesn’t equate to higher cleaning performance, as suction without airflow is useless, and airflow is what moves debris from floors to the canister.